 - The most important thing I looked for in a Nigeria travel insurance policy is emergency medical and evacuation coverage.

-- You might already have some minimal coverage through your credit cards, your home or health insurance policies, or your employer.
+- You might already have some minimal international travel insurance coverage through your credit cards, your home or health insurance policies, or your employer.
 Be sure to check.

 Need to quickly buy a Nigeria travel insurance policy?
 Here are two companies I suggest:

 - TravelInsurance.com – A great site for instantly getting a quote from hundreds of companies (works like a hotel booking site, with reviews, etc.).